Tokyo Narita International Airport to Shinjuku

 More from Tokyo Narita International Airport

 See our full Tokyo Narita International Airport transfer guide for all destinations, local taxi tips, FAQ and booking options.
+Or browse Tokyo airport transfers covering all city neighborhoods.
+For nationwide context, see our Japan transfer guide.

 Ready to book NRT → Shinjuku?